 In 1980 Michael Harner published his book ‘The Way of the Shaman’, from which, for the first time, Western people were able to learn the basic techniques of what he calls ‘core shamanism’.
 Harner’s work focuses primarily on working with the shamanic trance journey, regardless of its cultural or religious form.

-Just like in many shamanic traditions, the use of the shaman drum or rattle, which serves as a gateway for the practitioner to visit the spiritual worlds, is central to this way of working.
-In many traditions, the drum is described as ‘the shaman’s horse’ and its use offers shamanic practitioners the opportunity to travel safely to different worlds and to make contact with the helping spirits.
+Like in many shamanic traditions, the use of the shaman drum or rattle, which serves as a gateway for the practitioner to visit the spiritual worlds, is central to this way of working.
+In many traditions, the drum is described as ‘the shaman’s horse’.
+Its use offers shamanic practitioners the opportunity to journey safely to different worlds and make contact with the helping spirits.

 Harner’s work brought a whole new trend to life that led to what we can now call Western or contemporary shamanism.
 In addition to the basic principles of working with trance, many practitioners of contemporary shamanism are also strongly influenced by customs from other cultures.
 This created a new movement that has many faces and continues to grow.

 Here in the west, where most people do not grow up in a traditional shamanic tradition, working with the trance journey offers the opportunity to open up again to the experience of connectedness, from which every tradition is born.
 Working with the trance journey offers us the opportunity to deepen our connection with the spirits, ancestors, and the soul with an open mind, without convictions, and to listen to the inspirations they give.

 In conversation with a Western teacher of mine, he said how he feels it is a blessing that we did not grow up in a shamanic tradition.
 This allows us to enter the experience with fewer underlying structures, forms, and dogmas.
 The direct experience of contact with the dimension of the soul is the teacher.